Deep Learning for Free-Hand Sketch: A Survey: Tasks and Methodology Taxonomy

-Recently, there are several trends in sketch generation, notably: (i) Fine-grained sketch generation~\cite{jenal2019rnn}. (ii) A novel evaluation metric ``Ske-score''~\cite{balasubramanian2019teaching}, aims to provide a better metric to quantify the goodness of generated vector sketches. (iii) Transformer-based architectures ~\cite{ribeiro2020sketchformer,wieluch2020strokecoder} are being applied to sketch generation.
+Going forward, there are several emerging trends in sketch generation, notably: (i) Fine-grained sketch generation~\cite{jenal2019rnn}. (ii) A novel evaluation metric ``Ske-score''~\cite{balasubramanian2019teaching}, aims to provide a better metric to quantify the goodness of generated vector sketches. (iii) Transformer-based architectures ~\cite{ribeiro2020sketchformer,wieluch2020strokecoder} are being applied to sketch generation. (iv) Competitive generation, which aims to render understandable sketches in the fewest possible strokes \cite{bhunia2020pixelor}. (v) Finally there is scaleable vector-graphic generation \cite{das2020beziersketch,das2021cloud2curve}, which aims to generate sketch strokes via parametric strokes rather than standard waypoint lists.